Roofing & siding frequently asked questions

 Do you also take care of roof maintenance and repairs?

-You bet!
 We have a full-time service department devoted exclusively to roof repair.
-They’re equipped to handle everything from small, regular maintenance jobs, to extensive emergency repairs.
-For roofing problems big or small, our technicians are always there for you.
+They’re equipped to handle everything from small, regular maintenance jobs to extensive emergency repairs.
+Our technicians are always available for you for roofing problems.

 Do you also do siding and eavestrough installations?

 We sure do!
-New siding is a great way to increase your curb appeal and make sure that your home stands out.
+New siding is a great way to increase curb appeal and ensure your home stands out.
 We’ve got 1 of the largest inventories of exterior products in Edmonton and Calgary, including:

 • Cedar siding